solana-developers/professional-education/README.md

 ---

 Thanks for joining us at the first Solana Professional Developer Training! 🎉 I learned a lot and I hope you did, too.
-Here's a few resources to assist on your Solana journey:
+Here are a few resources to assist on your Solana journey:

 🤓 Continue building with: